Charlotte Kähr

-Charlotte Kähr (born 27 June 2001) is a Swiss handball player for Buxtehuder SV in the Frauen Handball-Bundesliga and the Swiss national team.
+Charlotte Kähr (born 27 June 2001) is a Swiss handball player for TuS Metzingen in the Frauen Handball-Bundesliga and the Swiss national team.

 When Kähr was 16 year old, she made her official debut in the SPAR Premium League for LK Zug.
 She won both the Swiss Championship and the Swiss Cup in 2021.
 She was awarded as Most Valuable player for the league in the 2020-21 season.
 In May 2021, she signed a 2-year contract with Buxtehuder SV.
+For the season 2025/26, Charlotte Kähr moved to BSV Sachsen Zwickau.
+In the summer of 2026, she will transfer to league rival TuS Metzingen.

 She made her debut on the Swiss national team on 22 November 2018, against Czech Republic.